Outside Over There: In other media

-Jim Henson's 1986 film Labyrinth was at least partially inspired by the book.
+Jim Henson's 1986 film Labyrinth has conceptual similarities to the book.
+The similarities led to Sendak sending a legal complaint to Henson asking to stop production on the film, however it was eventually settled.
 The closing credits of the film state "Jim Henson acknowledges his debt to the works of Maurice Sendak".

 The book is featured in the 2003 Japanese film Café Lumière.
 It is used to help the main character, a young Japanese student named Yoko, interpret a dream.

 English singer-songwriter Will Varley sings a song of the same title inspired by the book on his 2015 album Postcards from Ursa Minor.

 In Victor LaValle's 2017 book The Changeling, the main character recites passages from Outside Over There in an effort to understand his son's disappearance.